The Very Best Things to Eat and Drink at Disney World

 Beauty and a feast, in a palatial dining room

-You’ll recognize Be Our Guest from Beauty and the Beast -- it’s modeled on the Beast’s castle, complete with a trashed West Wing and a wilting rose.
-Here we have a rare hybrid, offering quick service breakfast and lunch, in addition to full-on sit-down dinner service.
-Pro tip: Book in advance, or risk becoming one of the sorry-looking groups snaking out the door and across the bridge waiting for a table.
-And make sure you try the legendary grey stuff while you’re there -- it’s much, much better than it looks.
+You’ll recognize Be Our Guest from Beauty and the Beast—it’s modeled on the Beast’s castle, complete with a trashed West Wing and a wilting rose.
+Here we have a rare hybrid, offering quick service lunch in addition to full-on sit-down dinner service.
+Pro tip: Book in advance or risk becoming one of the sorry-looking groups snaking out the door and across the bridge waiting for a table and a serving of French onion soup.
+And make sure you try the legendary grey stuff while you’re there—the grey-frosted cupcake is much, much better than it looks.

 Meat feasts with views of Expedition Everest

 Considering Disney World is deep down south, deliciously dirty barbecue is strangely hard to come by.
-Take a walk on the smoky side with this outdoor BBQ quick-serve, and gorge on pulled chicken sandwiches and ribs, glorious ribs.
-Grab a table looking out onto Expedition Everest’s summit, and watch out for the scavangering local birds who might, understandably, try and pick off your meal.
+Take a walk on the smoky side with this outdoor BBQ quick-serve, and gorge on pulled pork sandwiches and ribs, glorious ribs.
+Grab a table looking out onto Expedition Everest’s summit, and watch out for the scavenging local birds who might, understandably, try and pick off your meal.

 Seafood under the sea (kind of)